Ang Cute ng Ina Mo!: Plot

-In 1986, Georgia Quizon, her Australian fiancé Jack Outback and their daughter Christine are about to board a plane to Australia when she needs to use the comfort room.
-Because of the long wait time, Jack and Christine are forced to leave for Australia without her.
-She waits until 1989 to get a visa to reunite with her family, but is not allowed to board her plane as her passport is shot during a coup attempt.
+In 1986, Georgia Quizon, her Australian fiancé Jack Outback and their daughter Christine are about to board a plane to Australia when she needs to use the restroom.
+Due to the long wait time, Jack and Christine are forced to leave for Australia without her.
+She waits until 1989 to get a visa to reunite with her family, but is not allowed to board her plane as her passport was destroyed in a coup attempt.
 Because of what happened, Jack breaks up with Georgia.
 Georgia then works at a fish sauce factory owned by Don Emong Goloid, and they marry.
-On the night of their honeymoon, Georgia accidentally hits Don Emong with a door, causing him to fall down the stairs and accidentally strangles himself to death.
+On the night of their honeymoon, Georgia accidentally hits Don Emong with a door, causing him to fall down the stairs and accidentally strangle himself to death.
 Don Emong's wealth is inherited by Georgia, which she uses to go to Australia in an unsuccessful attempt to find her daughter.
 She ends up adopting a young boy named Val, whom she treats as her child.

 20 years later, Christine has grown up in Melbourne as a beautiful young lady.
 When she finds out that her father is still in love with Georgia, she decides to go to the Philippines with her nanny to meet Georgia and prevent Jack from marrying her.
-Georgia along with Val and her friend Junjun decided to throw a welcome party for Christine.
+Georgia, along with Val and her friend Junjun, decide to throw a welcome party for Christine.
 Before they can go to the airport, Georgia is held hostage but saved after seeing Christine.
 Nanny, however, has a crush on Junjun, despite the latter's homosexuality.
 Christine gathers evidence that will make Jack hate Georgia more.
 First, she suspects Val and Georgia to be lovers.
-As time passes, Christine learns to know her mother better and falls in love with Val, but Georgia's neighbor and suitor Delfin, whose love Georgia rejected, tells Christine what happened to Don Emong.
+As time passes, Christine learns to know her mother better and falls in love with Val, but Georgia's neighbor and suitor Delfin, whose love Georgia rejected, tells Christine about what happened to Don Emong.
 This leads Jack to come to the Philippines.

 Val later takes Christine's video camera and sees Christine's plot.
 When Christine learns that Emong's death was accidental, she and Nanny hurriedly rush to the airport.
 Jack, however, has already arrived and shows Georgia Christine's video showing all of the evidence against her.
 A betrayed Georgia disowns her daughter.
 Christine then confesses to Jack that she is the one responsible for everything.
 There, they ask for forgiveness from Georgia, but she rejects it.
-When Jack, Christine and Nanny are about to return to Australia, Georgia, has a change of heart.
+When Jack, Christine and Nanny are about to return to Australia, Georgia has a change of heart.
 Val and Junjun rush to the airport, but she once again suffers an accident, and is told that Christine has not yet boarded the plane.
 Despite being injured, Georgia marries Jack.